Becoming a Conveyancer

 Looking for a new career?
 Why not consider becoming a licensed conveyancer?

 Conveyancing is a satisfying career combining the challenge of helping people and practising in the area of property law.
-Conveyancers can act in relation to all property matters, including the sale and purchase of businesses.
+Conveyancers can act in relation to all property matters.

-In New South Wales, conveyancers are licensed under the the Licensed Conveyancers Act.
+In New South Wales, conveyancers are licensed under the the Conveyancers Licensing Act 2003.
 The government authority responsible for administration of the Act and the licensing of conveyancers is the Office of Fair Trading.
 You will find more information on the licensing requirements page of the Office of Fair Trading website.

 The academic qualification for a conveyancers licence in NSW is satisfactory completion of the Advanced Diploma of Conveyancing (FNS60311) which may be provided by a Registered Training Organisation, or other approved courses.